 Les prix des principaux produits agricoles devraient continuer de baisser sur les deux prochaines années, puis se stabiliser au dessus du niveau observé avant 2008, mais très en deçà des sommets atteints dernièrement, selon la dernière édition des Perspectives agricoles de l’OCDE et de la FAO.

 This brochure is published within the framework of the Scheme for the Application of International Standards for Fruit and Vegetables established by OECD in 1962.
-It comprises explanatory notes and illustrations to facilitate the uniform interpretation of the current mango standard.
-This updated brochure illustrates the revised standard text on mangoes.
-It demonstrates the quality parameters on high quality photographs.
+It comprises explanatory notes and illustrations to facilitate the uniform interpretation of the current melons standard.
+This new brochure illustrates the standard text and demonstrates the quality parameters on high quality photographs.
 Thus, it is a valuable tool for the inspection authorities, professional bodies and traders interested in international trade in melons.
 The electronic version of this brochure is available on the OECD website.

 Read the blog on Managing expectations in fisheries, the first in a series of posts that the OECD Fisheries division is publishing on the OECD Insights blog to make the concepts and policies of global fisheries policy more accessible.